KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Ethical Social Economic issues/Data Corruption.md

         - If the power supply to a computer fails, data in the process of being written to a storage device may become corrupted and data stored in volatile memory and not yet written to a storage device will be lost.
     - Preventive measures:
         - Regular backups
-        - Set up a backup power supply, or uninterruptible power sup- ply (UPS) so storage devices can complete any write operations in case of a power failure.
+        - Set up a backup power supply, or uninterruptible power supply (UPS) so storage devices can complete any write operations in case of a power failure.
 - Hardware failure/damage.
     - Causes:
         - All magnetic, optical and solid-state storage devices can fail, either